 1. Personal Details

 Name

 Role

 Work location

 Contact no.

 Date of birth

 NI no.

-I wish to formally request flexible retirement and can confirm that I meet the following eligibility conditions:

-- I am aged 55 or over - I am willing to take a reduction in hours and/or grade.
+I wish to formally request flexible retirement and eligibility conditions: I am aged 55 or over I am willing to take a reduction in hours and

 2. Please specify why you wish to flexibly retire.

 3. Please describe your current working pattern.

 4. Please let us know your ideal working pattern.

-5. Please let us know if you wish to move to a lower graded post.
-6. When would you like the arrangement to commence?
-7. Please describe how you think your new working arrangement will impact on your team/colleagues and how you consider the organisation can manage this.
-Declaration I confirm that I have read and fully understand the organisation's Retirement and Severance Policy and that I wish to proceed with this application.
-Employee signature: Print name: Date:
+- Thease let us know your lacar working pattern.

+5. Please let us know if you wish to move to a

+lower graded post.

+6. When would you like the arrangement to

+commence and when your employment will

+cease?

+7. Please describe how you think your new workin g arrangement will impact on your

+team / colleagues and how you consider the organ

+Declaration

+I confirm that I have read and fully understand th e SSSC's Retirement and Severance

+Policy and that I wish to proceed with this applica

+Employee signature:

+Print name: Date:

 7. Line Manager's comments

-Please describe how you can or cannot support this application and the impact this change will have on the productivity/performance of your team.
+Please describe how you can or cannot support th is application and the impact this

+change will have on the productivity / performanc e of your team.

 Authorisation:

-Head of department
+Head of Department

 Name:

 Role:

-Signed:

-Date:
+Signed: Date:

+Approved:

-Approved: YES / NO
+YES / NO

-If not approving, please give full details for feedback to individual.
+If not approving, please give full details for

+feedback to individual.

-EMT Member approval
+Director approval

 Date approved: